 Three days after the Germans began their advance, US Brigadier General Anthony McAuliffe of the 101st Airborne Division established an emergency HQ at the Bastogne Barracks.
 The town was encircled and the Germans sent a message demanding surrender.
 McAuliffe’s response was short and sweet: “Nuts!”
 The barracks is still a Belgian Army base, but the public has free admission to the interpretation centre and the workshop where vintage military vehicles are being restored.

 In the centre of Bastogne, another museum is dedicated to the men of the American 101st Airborne Division.
 The building is historic in itself.
-Built in 1936, it housed the officers mess of the Belgian Army, and was used by the German military during the occupation.
-After the war it became a Red Cross hospital for a time, and it has now been extensively restored with a range of unique exhibits, mannequins and lifelike scenes from the Battle of the Bulge.
-In the basement there are reconstructions of a hospital and an underground shelter, where you can relive the experiences of a local family as German bombs rained down on the town.
+Built in 1936, it housed the officer's mess of the Belgian Army and was used by the German military during the occupation.
+After the war, it became a Red Cross hospital for a time, and it has now been extensively restored with a range of unique exhibits, mannequins and lifelike scenes from the Battle of the Bulge.
+In the basement, there are reconstructions of a hospital and an underground shelter, where you can relive the experiences of a local family as German bombs rained down on the town.

 The Battle of the Bulge turned out to be the bloodiest engagement involving US forces during the entire Second World War.
-In nearly six weeks of fighting from mid December 1944 to late January 1945 more than 19,000 American service personnel were killed, with nearly 50,000 wounded.
+In nearly six weeks of fighting from mid-December 1944 to late January 1945 more than 19,000 American service personnel were killed, with nearly 50,000 wounded.
 Their heavy sacrifice is commemorated at the star-shaped Mardasson Memorial, sited on a hill outside Bastogne.
-The star-shaped memorial is engraved with the names of what were then America’s 48 states.
+The star-shaped memorial is engraved with the names of what was then America’s 48 states.
 In a crypt below the monument are three beautifully decorated altars representing the Catholic, Protestant and Jewish faiths.